 The products, sold by Elephantos.com, for the different cultivation techniques can be easily used with your common house tools.

 The walls of a bathroom can be made reasonably free of bacteria.

 Instead of using an expensive autoclave you can do it with a normal pan or a pressure cooker.

 The more professional breeder uses a HEPA filter.

-This filter is useful but with the mushroom cultivation products of Elephantos.com, you can also manage without this very expensive filter.
+This filter is useful but with the mushroom grow supplies of Elephantos.com, you can also manage without this very expensive filter.